nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 # sample count transformation depending on the supplied transformation method,
 # either 'rarefy' or  'vst'
 transform_phyloseq <- function( feature_table, metadata, method, rarefaction_depth=500){
-  # feature_table  [DATAFRAME] - Feature / ASV count table with samples as columns and features as rows
-  # metadata [DATAFRAME] -  Samples metadata with samples as row names
-  # method [STRING] - Distance transformation method to use.
-  #                   Either 'rarefy' or 'vst' for rarefaction and variance
-  #                   stabilizing transformation, respectively.
-  # rarefaction_depth [INT] - Sample rarefaction to even depth when method is 'bray'

   # Rarefaction
   if(method == 'rarefy'){